tobyab/tobyab/README.md

 Skapakitt is a soon to be company, I'm not able to tell you what it is right now, but hopefully you should know in a few weeks!

 By the way!
-My pronouns are they/them, but you can also refer to me as he/him
+My pronouns are they/them, but I am also happy for people to refer to me as he/him

 And yes, basically all of my repositories are private.